-We report the reaction behaviour between arylamines and nitroalkenes in the presence of bismuth(III) triflate (10 mol %) and diacetoxyiodobenzene (10 mol % ).
-We obtained 2,3-dialkylquinoline derivatives instead of expected 3-alkylindole derivatives.
-The present reaction is an alternate approach for the synthesis of 2,3-dialkylquinoline derivatives under milder conditions.
-Further, we estabilish the mechanistic pathway by theoretical calculation using Gaussian 09 software [B3LYP/6-311+G(d,p)] and it shows that the reaction prefers conventional aza-Michael reaction over Michael addition.
-Nitroalkenes behave in a different manner than aromatic nitoalkenes.
-Aza-Michael adduct gives rise to imine by the elimination of water which may tautomerize to correponding enamine.
-The resulted imine and enamine intermediates react together to afford the desired quinoline derivatives.
-This protocol provieded consecutive one C-N and two C-C bonds formation, high regioslectivity, broad substrate-scope and good yields.
+We report the reaction behaviour of arylamines with nitroalkenes in the presence of bismuth(III) triflate (10 mol%) and diacetoxyiodobenzene (10 mol%).
+We obtained 2,3-dialkylquinoline derivatives instead of the expected 3-alkylindole derivatives.
+The present reaction is an alternative approach for the synthesis of 2,3-dialkylquinoline derivatives under milder conditions.
+Furthermore, we establish the mechanistic pathway by theoretical calculations using Gaussian 09 software [B3LYP/6-311+G(d,p)], which shows that the conventional aza-Michael reaction is preferred over Michael addition.
+Aliphatic nitroalkenes behave in a different manner than aromatic nitroalkenes.
+An aza-Michael adduct gives rise to an imine by the elimination of water which may tautomerize to the corresponding enamine.
+The resulting imine and enamine intermediates react together to afford the desired quinoline derivatives.
+This protocol has the advantages of consecutive formation of one C–N and two C–C bonds, high regioselectivity, broad substrate-scope and good yields.

 - This article is part of the themed collection: Synthetic methodology in OBC